unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 Aperture Tiles provides a distributed framework for processing your large-scale data built on the Apache Spark engine to create a set of tiles that summarize and aggregate your data at various levels in a pyramid structure.

 At the highest level (level 0) in the tile set pyramid, there is only a single tile summarizing all data.
-On each lower level, there are up to 4^z tiles, where z is the (with lower numbers indicating higher levels.
+On each lower level, there are up to 4^z tiles, where z is the zoom level (with lower numbers indicating higher levels.
 At each level, the tiles are laid out row wise across the base map or plot, starting at the lower left.
 Each tile summarizes the data located in that particular tile.

 ![Tile Layout](../../img/tile-layout.png)